darkhaniop/simple-task-api-htc/static/generated-spec/comparing-api-specs.md

 # Comparing API Specs (Flask+apispec vs. FastAPI)

+> [!NOTE]
+> The app does not use `static/generated-spec/openapi.json`, therefore, keeping this
+> file up-to-date is not required.

 To help with future debugging of the Simple Task API (STAPI) app, we put both versions of the STAPI OpenAPI 3.x specifications into the code repository.